-University of Toronto National Scholarships are awarded to students who demonstrate superior academic performance, original and creative thought and exceptional achievement in a broad context.
-The National Scholars are students who not only excel in academic pursuits but also have an enthusiasm for intellectual exploration and an involvement in the life of their school and community.
-Each secondary school is invited to nominate one student on the basis of this criteria to receive a University of Toronto National Book Award.
+University of Toronto National Scholarships are awarded to Canadian secondary school students who demonstrate superior academic performance, original and creative thought and exceptional achievement in a broad context.

+National Scholars are students who not only excel in academic pursuits but also have an enthusiasm for intellectual exploration and an involvement in the life of their school and community.
+The National Scholarship is available to Canadian citizens, Permanent Residents and protected persons currently in their final year of Canadian secondary school who meet the criteria above.

+Each Canadian secondary school is invited to nominate one student on the basis of this criteria to receive a University of Toronto National Book Award.
 These students, and others who identify themselves as meeting the National Scholarship criteria, are invited to enter the National Scholarship Competition.
-Information is sent to secondary schools in the early fall; the applications are available online and the deadline is in mid-November of the student's graduating year.
+Information is sent to secondary schools in the early fall; the applications are available online and the deadline is in early November of the student's graduating year.